28 LikesConstruction & Property

 Construction is the business of building properties and other structures for residential, commercial or public use.
+This includes:

-Construction jobs focus on:
+Construction and property jobs focus on:

 - Planning: From finding the best place to build a bridge to organising the layout of a whole new district.